kawciaaak/Figures/README.md

 # Figures

-Figures is an application that handles various geometric transformations, calculations related tothese figures, and certain properties like parallelism,perpendicularity, and disjointness for geometric figures such as segments, triangles and right triangles.
+Figures is an application that handles various geometric transformations, calculations related tothese figures, and certain properties like parallelism, perpendicularity, and disjointness for geometric figures such as segments, triangles and right triangles.

 ## Installation